Golang-Tanzania/mpesa/CONTRIBUTING.md

     `git push origin your-branch-name`

-6. Submit a pull request to the GoPesa repository
+6. Submit a pull request to the Mpesa repository

-    A GoPesa maintainer will review your changes and merge them if they are accepted.
+    A Mpesa maintainer will review your changes and merge them if they are accepted.

 Please make sure to follow the project's coding conventions and to write clear and concise commit messages.